paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Cache Entry Maintenance

 If the instance does not hold state, or you choose to deactivate state in your code, then the class can be cached without any further work.
 Just create it with the `Cache<T>.Instance` command rather than `new`.
 Like any resource, disposal is important.
 If the class implements the `IDisposable` interface, then the `using` statement is your best friend.
 If not, your code needs to use `Cache<T>.Dispose(instance)` or wrap in `using (Cache<T>.Disposable(instance)){}`.
-Cached items that are not disposed of constitute a memory leak.
+An undisposed cached item constitutes a memory leak.

-As with the underlying [`LinkedList`](#linked-lists), The [`CreateItem`](#create-a-new-linked-list), [`DeactivatItem`](#create-a-new-linked-list) and [`ReactivateItem`](#create-a-new-linked-list) come in three flavours.
-The can be added as methods to a class (private or public), attached to a class so that all instances can use them, or attached to an instance.
+As with the underlying [`LinkedList`](#linked-lists), The [`CreateItem`](#create-a-new-linked-list), [`DeactivatItem`](#create-a-new-linked-list) and [`ReactivateItem`](#create-a-new-linked-list) come in three flavours - Added as methods to a class (private or public), attached to a class so that all instances can use them, or attached to an instance.
 In the latter case, only that specific instance have the methods.
 Now for the precedence.

 1. A class without any actions attached runs the default as listed below, unless;
-2. A class defines instance methods with the action name and signature; they are called, unless;
+2. A class defines instance methods with the action name and signature, unless;
-3. An instance action has been set with a static call.
+3. There is an static call instance action.

 ##### CreateItem

-1. If no action is set then the class being cached must have an empty constructor.
+1. If there is no other action, then the class being cached must have an empty constructor.
 2. The class has a method `static ClassName CreateItem(){}`
 3. Set `Cache<T>.CreateItem` to a function without parameters that returns a new item.